 One thing to keep in mind is that most shops probably won’t agree to treat just one section of your car’s exterior.
 You’ll have to pay for the whole vehicle to be polished, which can cost anywhere from $200 to $500, based on the size of your vehicle.

 Severe scratches warrant serious measures, too.
-Polishing won’t be enough in these cases, and the detailer may recommend getting a clear coat repair or repainting.
+Polishing won’t be enough in these cases, and the detailer may recommend getting a clear coat repair, repainting, or paint correction.
 This can cost upwards of several hundred dollars, depending on the size of the swirly area.

 How to Prevent Swirl Marks in the Future